the apple was never ours to peel (2026)

 14 1/4” x 5 3/8”

-Beneath them, the entire foundation dissolves into blurred illusion paper, like static humming under memory.
-It is the ground they lived on… religion, shame, purity culture, secrets… all shifting constantly beneath their feet.
+Beneath them, the entire foundation dissolves into blurred illusion paper, humming like static beneath memory.
+It is the unstable ground of their shared past (religion, purity culture, shame, love, silence) always present, always shifting.

-Carved into that unstable terrain is a single pit, and within it rests a half-peeled apple.
+Carved into that foundation is a single pit, and within it rests a half-peeled apple.
 The apple of original sin.
 The peel unfinished.
-The inherited labor of “purity” and a story neither she nor her mother even chose, passed down long before she understood its weight.
-Buried inside illusion paper, it becomes a relic of a belief system built on contradictions and impossible expectations.
+It represents the inherited labor demanded of women… the work of purity, self-policing, and moral correction that can never truly be completed because it was never theirs to begin with.
+Buried within illusion paper, the apple becomes a relic of a belief system built on contradictions and impossible expectations.